Boats against the Current

 In his later years, F. Scott Fitzgerald began to sour on the American Dream.
 “Her dominant idea and goal,” he wrote of America, “is freedom without responsibility, which is like gold without metal, spring without winter, youth without age, one of those maddening, coocoo mirages of wild riches.”3 America has since made this mirage manifest.
 Like the fantasyland of Las Vegas, Internet platforms give us the illusion of total freedom as they ensnare us.

 The problem is, we’ve accepted a reduced humanity as the cost of freedom.
 Although the circumstances of this problem might be new, I don’t think the solution needs to be.
 The path forward requires that the specific again outshine the generalization.
 We need to undermine abstractions, problematize technologies, contextualize judgments, and equivocate on goals.
 Our humanity is reclaimed by subverting the paradigm.

 ⚜ ⚜ ⚜

-So begins the search for a post-modern dream.
+So begins the search for a worthy dream.
 It cannot be dependent on a noble and definite goal—we have outgrown such things.
 It must instead be a view from the bottom, a situated view that again imbues the details of life with value and meaning.
-History has ended and, with the help of modern technologies, so much that we might aspire to has been rendered completely mundane.
-Before we can dream again, we must reclaim romanticism from the junk heap of history.
+So much that we might aspire to has now been rendered completely mundane.
+With an eye on our history, we can retrieve romanticism from the past—only then can we begin to dream again.
 “So we beat on,” as Fitzgerald’s Nick Carraway concludes, “boats against the current, borne back ceaselessly into the past.”4